Guinea Pig Transport Box

 - Now go for a walk with the transport box.
 Do this very gently and briefly at first.
 It is very important not to startle the animals.

 - Now we enter the car with the transport box.
-Again it is important to do this quietly and give the guinea pig something tasty again when the previous one is gone.
+Again, it is important to do this quietly and give the guinea pig something tasty again when the previous one is gone.

 Guinea pig in the car

 Guinea pigs do not tolerate heat well.
 Fortunately, most cars have air conditioning, but it is important to keep an eye on the temperature.
 At a temperature from 25℃ the animals can have a hard time and need cooling.
 Never leave the Guinea pig in a hot car.
 The temperatures in a car can rise very quickly and after 5 minutes the guinea pig can already be in a critical condition.
-The air conditioning should not blow directly on the transport box, that can get cold for the Guinea pig.
+Incidentally, the air conditioning should not blow directly on the transport box, that can get cold for the Guinea pig.